 Any sort of close shave should be a learning opportunity for you, with a clear look back on what happened allowing you to pick out the things you did wrong, or could have done better, the things you should have done but didn't and the things you did which you shouldn't have.
 The idea isn't to beat yourself up about how stupid you were, but to learn from your mistakes so you don't repeat them.

-In this page we've included tales of rescues and near misses, so you can learn from others' mistakes and hopefully avoid making them yourself.
+Below we've included tales of rescues and near misses, so you can learn from others' mistakes and hopefully avoid making them yourself.
+It may be summer or winter, climbing, walking, trail running or snowsports touring.
+We'll use the best on this page (although, to save anyone's blushes, we won't use names!)

 A pair of hillwalkers have a close encounter with Mother Nature during a thunder and lightning storm in Torridon.